Bond Fundamentals II

 Treasuries are Money...if Treasuries become worthless, money becomes worthless!!!

 We have GLOBAL MARKETS.
-The situation as described for the US is similar for the EU, Japan and the UK.
+The situation as described for the US is similar for the EU, Japan, and the UK.

 Authorities can and do manipulate interest rates in the short run and can delay a rise in interest rates only for so long.
 But this is the only action which is possible.
 The world financial markets finally decide and dictate Interest rates.
 What we are about to see is that Long term interest rates will push up short term rates.
-The resistance level is 4,60% and it is in the process to being broken.
+The resistance level is 4,60% and it is in the process of being broken.
 Notice the significance of the 4.0% level.
 A huge reversal pattern is underway.
 The critical right side resistance level has been 3.9%, well defended.
 The left side critical resistance level has been 4.0% and 4.1% from late 2008.
 The trend is up, accentuated by the stochastic index since October.
 Watch a breakout above the important 4.0% level.
 Note that the EXECUTION level of 6% is slowly but surely coming down to 1% and ZERO% (the execution level for Japan is 1% - March 2013)

 Huge borrowing requirements: US treasury borrowed over $1 trillion in the year to September 2008; it is expected to borrow close to $2 trillion in the year to September 2009.
 That’s 13% of US Gross Domestic Product.
 Not all of this is deficit; about $500 billion is refinancing and another $500 billion is for bailout schemes, some of which the US taxpayer may eventually see back.
-Still, in terms of GDP that’s far more debt than the US capital market has ever been asked to absorb, other than during World War II.
+Still, in terms of GDP, that’s far more debt than the US capital market has ever been asked to absorb, other than during World War II.
 At some point, “crowding out” must occur; we certainly cannot assume that Asian central banks will want to take the entire load, at interest rates less than zero in real terms.

 (Hyper) Inflation.
 The Fed appears to believe that the current recession will bail the United States out of its inflation problem.
 The example is given of Japan in the late 1990s, after which the Fed explains that they will avoid the mistakes of the Bank of Japan, thus preventing damaging deflation.
-Actually that seems to be wrong on two counts.
+Actually, that seems to be wrong on two counts.
 The main mistake in 1990s Japan was not monetary but fiscal; government spending was allowed to expand inexorably, producing ever larger and larger deficits.
 That mistake appears to be only too likely to be repeated here.
 The difference is that the United States currently has a 1% Federal Funds rate and 5% inflation, the approximate opposite of Japan in the early years of its slump.
-With M2 money supply (the one the Fed will divulge) up at an annual rate of 18.3% since the beginning of September it seems likely that inflation will accelerate – as it did in the recessions of 1973-74 and 1979-80.
+With M2 money supply (the one the Fed will divulge) up at an annual rate of 18.3% since the beginning of September, it seems likely that inflation will accelerate – as it did in the recessions of 1973-74 and 1979-80.

 Rising real rates of return.
 The yields on Treasury Inflation Protected Securities have already risen from just over 1% to nearly 3% since the beginning of 2008.
 Given the excess of bonds coming to the market, it makes sense that real yields should rise.
 That in itself suggests that conventional Treasury bonds are hopelessly overvalued – with the 10-year TIPS yielding 2.82% and the 10 year Treasury 3.78% (yields as of November 02 are even lower), the implied rate of US inflation over the decade to 2018 is 0.96% per annum, for a total rise in prices by 2018 of less than 10%.
 If you think that’s likely, I can get you a deal on Brooklyn Bridge!

 Thus Treasury bond and other prime bond yields can be expected to rise sharply at some time in the future.
 This will cause losses to their holders.
 To the extent that such holders are foreign central banks, the United States probably doesn’t need to worry.
 Foreign central banks have been gentlemanly holders of US debt through periods such as 2002-08 when the dollar has depreciated; a rise in interest rates simply gives them another way of making a loss.
-Personally if I were the Chairman of the People’s Bank of China and Treasuries had lost me the kind of money they have in the last five years I’d probably declare war on the US, but fortunately central bankers are a phlegmatic and tolerant lot!
+Personally if I were the Chairman of the People’s Bank of China and Treasuries had lost me the kind of money they have in the last five years I’d probably declare war on the US, but fortunately, central bankers are a phlegmatic and tolerant lot!

 However domestic holders are a more serious problem.
-To the extent that pension funds have losses on their holdings of bonds, they will need to raise contributions; to the extent that insurance companies have such losses they will need to raise premiums.
+To the extent that pension funds have losses on their holdings of bonds, they will need to raise contributions; to the extent that insurance companies have such losses, they will need to raise premiums.
 Some entities will be hedged, but by doing so they will have simply transferred the interest rate risk to somebody else; by definition of derivatives the total outstanding derivatives position must be zero, however large the individual positions taken.

 Assuming the $30 trillion state, mortgage and private corporate debt outstanding has an average duration of 5 years, a fairly conservative assumption, and neither the shape of the yield curve nor the premiums payable for risk alter significantly by the end of 2009, a 1% rise to 4.74% in Treasury bond rates by December 2009 would cause a total loss to investors in the $30 trillion of Federal, agency, mortgage and prime corporate debt of 3.9% of the debt’s principal amount, or $1.17 trillion.
 Not as bad as the credit losses.

-However once rates start rising, they are likely to rise much more than 1%.
+However, once rates start rising, they are likely to rise much more than 1%.
 To cause a loss of $3 trillion, the same as the estimated credit losses, 10 year Treasury bond yields would have to rise to 6.43%.
 Hardly an excessive assumption; 10-year Treasuries yielded 6.44% on average during 1996, at the beginning of the Fed’s money bubble, in which year inflation was 3.4%.

 More extreme moves are certainly possible.
 In 1990, 10-year Treasuries yielded an average of 8.55%, while inflation in that year was 6.3%.
 A rise in the yield curve to an 8.55% 10-year Treasury yield would cost investors $5.06 trillion, almost double the credit losses from subprime and its brethren.
 Should we revert fully to the days when Paul Volcker was Fed Chairman and get the 13.92% 10-year Treasury yield of 1981, a year in which inflation was 8.9%, the cost to investors from the interest rate rise alone (we can assume a few additional bankruptcies, I think) would by $9.33 trillion, about two thirds of the current value of common stocks outstanding and more than three times expected credit losses.